 SHOOT FIRST, ASK QUESTIONS LATER.

-I exhaled slowly.
+I exhaled.
 A part of me was annoyed.
 There were so many questions that we hadn’t answered.
 We were making choices that were beyond our rank.
 Whatever we were witnessing was not a Scrapper’s role.
-Harvester or not, this was something we had to report.
-There was also the fact we could end up getting killed.
-Scrappers were about stealth and retrieval, not killing things.
+Harvester or not, this was something we needed to report.
+There was also the fact we could end up killed.
+Scrappers were about stealth and retrieval, not engaging in combat.

 WE SHOULD CALL IT IN, I typed.

 WE CAN’T, REMEMBER?
 Ruggy replied.
 WE’RE ON A LOCAL CHANNEL.
 HELPS WITH STEALTH.

 LET’S GET BACK TO THE CRUISER, THEN.
 THE OPERATORS WILL WANT TO KNOW ABOUT THIS.

 WALK 50K?
 THIS THING WILL BE GONE BY THEN.
 WE SHOOT IT, CALL IT IN.